explorablelabs/science-cms/README.md

 * If you would like to contribute:
   * Right now chart csv path is hard-coded.
 Need to use the existing File upload widget, and get the csv path from there.
-  * Current example shows drawing 2D molecules that come from a Google sheet.
-Need to also create a molecule "widget" that can be modularly added to new pages.

 This is a science-focused template built with [Victor Hugo](https://github.com/netlify/victor-hugo) and [Netlify CMS](https://github.com/netlify/netlify-cms), originalled designed and developed by [Darin Dimitroff](http://www.darindimitroff.com/), [spacefarm.digital](https://www.spacefarm.digital).
 Modified by [Explorable Labs](https://www.explorablelabs.com) to include the ability to draw small molecules (via smiles-drawer.js), and data charts (with Chart.js).